 Pelican also offers easy access to your account information using these free services to help prevent overdraft fees:

 Members can also request to discontinue the Overdraft Privilege service in its entirety at any time by contacting us at 1-800-351-4877.
 Without Overdraft Privilege, your insufficient funds items will be returned to the payee and/or declined at the point of purchase, unless you have the Overdraft Protection available to cover the items(s).
-You will be charged the standard Return Fee of $30 for all returned items.
+You will be charged the standard Return Fee for all returned items.

 Does overdrawing affect your credit score?

 To answer this, you have to go back to Overdraft Privilege versus Overdraft Protection.
 Overdraft Protection can come in the form of a line of credit or a cash advance on a credit card.
 These services are subject to credit approval.
 Normal restrictions and regulations apply to the credit card or line of credit regarding minimum payments.

 With Overdraft Privilege, frequent use of your Overdraft Privilege limit does not affect your credit score as long as your account is brought to a positive status within the given timeframe.
 If your account at Pelican is overdrawn for more than 32 days, your limit is removed and your debit card will be temporarily blocked.
 After 45 days, your financial institution reserve the right to charge off your account and report to the appropriate creditors.

 Do you have any other questions about overdraft or any other financial topics?
 Let us know in the comments below, and we’ll answer them!